Pavan1998singhal/Social-Media-App-/README.md

 	2. goto sigin method and enable Email and Password option.\
 	3. Now, goto Project Setting and click on "</>" icon and grab the firebase auth configuration.\
 	4. goto terminal and "cd functions" and then "npm install --save firebase".  --> to signup and authenticate an user.\
-	5. make update to index.js file.\
+	5. make update to index.js file.

+	Note :-
-Note -> 1.
-Firebase doesn't allow to store more info. regarding user by default.\
+		1. Firebase doesn't allow to store more info. regarding user by default.\
 		2. SO we create manually seperate collection to add further userDetails.\
 		3. We created 'users' collection to check whether user is registers or not.\